audrey617/My-Notes/ML/CS7641 Final Prep.md

 Relevance  ∼  Information <br/>
 Usefulness  ∼  Error given a Model/learner<br/>

+Per the lecture, relevance measure effect on Bayesian Optimal Classifier.
+A feature can be strongly relevant if removing it degrade B.O.C.
+A feature can be weakly relevant if it is not strongly relevant, adding it to some subset of features S can improve B.O.C.
+Otherwise a feature is irrelevant.
+Usefulness measure effect on a particular predictor, minimizing error given a specific model/learner.<br/>
+Think about how one would need at least two relevant features for decision to learn the AND function.
+For perceptron, it needs one more feature.
+That additional feature is useful to perceptron but irrelevant to decision tree.
+DT can learn the AND function without it.
+Perceptron cannot learn the AND function without it.<br/>

 **Relevance**<br/>
 Let B.O.C. = Bayes Optimal Classifier<br/>
 • xi is strongly relevant if removing it degrades B.O.C.<br/>
 • xi is weakly relevant if:<br/>
     1) Not strognly relavant <br/>